Funmisho/Cloud-Storage-System/README.md

   - Will enforce **strong password policies** at the Cognito user pool level.

 - **Secure Data Transmission**:
-  - Enabled **client-side encryption** before files are uploaded to S3 to ensure data confidentiality—Amazon cannot read user data.
+  - Client-side encryption ensures files are encrypted before reaching AWS S3, making the data unreadable to AWS itself.
   - HTTPS will be used for all communication once the application is fully deployed.

 - **Secure API Endpoints**: